 Pre-finishing operations include gas torch burning, air arc welding tables, shot blast units and spinner hanger blast units.
 Finishing operations include robotic knuckle machines and hand grinding stations.
-See the attached emissions spreadsheet for detailed calculations for each process.
+The air arc welding tables are controlled by Baghouse no. 6.
+The spinner hanger blast and shot blast unit no. 2 are controlled by baghouse no. 2.
+Shot blast unit no. 1 is controlled by baghouse no. 12.
+See the attached emissions spreadsheet for detailed gaseous calculations for each baghouse.
+The particulate emissions limits on baghouse nos.
+2 and 6 are listed below: